soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_harmonisation.md

 Container is build at commits in a Github build pipeline and placed in Github container registry.
 The repository contains a set of unit tests which run when the container builds.

-The core of the module is the [pygeometa library](https://github.com/geopython/pygeometa), which offers harmonization for a number of metadata models.
+The core of the module is the [pygeometa library](https://github.com/geopython/pygeometa), which offers harmonisation for a number of metadata models.
-The harmonized metadata is stored in the pygeometa [MCF model](https://geopython.github.io/pygeometa/reference/mcf/).
+The harmonsed metadata is stored in the pygeometa [MCF model](https://geopython.github.io/pygeometa/reference/mcf/).
 From the MCF model, relevant properties are exported to a relational database model.

 | Supported schemas |